Miguel Rojas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Diamondbacks pitchers combined to allow 191 total home runs at a clip of 1.2 per game (fifth-most in baseball).
+- Diamondbacks pitchers combined to give up 191 total home runs at a rate of 1.2 per game (fifth-most in the league).

-- Gallen will take the mound to start for the Diamondbacks, his first of the season.
+- Kelly will start for the Diamondbacks, his first of the season.

-- When he last appeared on Tuesday, Oct.
-4, the 27-year-old righty started the game and went five innings against the Milwaukee Brewers.
+- The 34-year-old right-hander started and threw six innings when he last appeared Wednesday, Oct.
+5 against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.